 A quintessential millennial/Gen Z love story!
-This super cute YA novel comes out on Jan 21, 2020.
-Keep reading for my full book review of Tweet Cute.
+Keep reading for my full Tweet Cute book review.

 Once they agree to go all out in their Twitter feud, they can’t seem to stop spending time together.
 Pepper and Jack are both unsure of their feelings though, since they’ve each been chatting with an anonymous someone else on their school’s unofficial app.
 Will their friendship become something more or will their online feud turn into a real life issue?